Estimate Time6 min

 Key takeaways

-• A company or government may declare bankruptcy, but that doesn't make its bonds worthless.
+• A company or municipality may declare bankruptcy, but that doesn't make its bonds worthless.

 • Bankruptcy laws govern how a bond issuer goes out of business or attempts to reorganize its finances.